-Under these circumstances, it becomes a must for an online business, blog, or store to achieve their objectives using SEO.
+Under these circumstances, it becomes a must for an online business, blog, or store to achieve their SEO objectives.
 Let’s drill down why anyone needs to do SEO marketing?

 One should be doing SEO because:

 - 91% of users do not scroll past the first page of the search results.
 It means a majority of users prefer to click the top 10 results on the search pages.
-Hence, to gain a respectable CTR, a webpage needs to appear on the first page of the search engine.
+Hence, to gain a respectable CTR, a web page needs to appear on the search engine’s first page.

 - SEO is not about search engines.
 There’s a real human out there trying to find an answer to a question.
 In short, SEO must be done to escalate user experience and not to please the search engines.

 - A web page presence on the first page for a particular search term increases the page authority.
 Moreover, it also increases the domain authority.
-All this is because of the user’s trust search engines.
+All this is because the user trusts in search engines.

 - It is apt for promoting a website socially.
 Users who find a website helpful will share it on other social media channels.

 - Serious SEO efforts will keep an online store ahead of the competition.
 For example, two online stores are selling product A. Now, the store which is aptly optimized for the search engine will get more traffic and sales.
 Hence, SEO could boost your online sales too.

 SEO isn’t a one-time process; instead, it’s an ongoing work.
 Still, there are some one-off tasks, whereas others are ongoing.
 Let’s break down SEO into:

 - On-Page SEO (Part of which is generating regular content, whereas heading elements are one time and part of the design.)

 The on-page SEO directly deals with optimizing the content and the elements of a webpage.